As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 Safety in Playa del Carmen: What You Should Know

 The tourism market in Playa del Carmen has absolutely boomed in recent years.
-While it has always been a dreamy destination, these days it’s actually number three on the list of best places to visit in Mexico.
+While it has always been a dreamy destination, these days it’s actually number two on the list of best places to visit in Mexico.

 Playa – as it’s known to locals – is a relatively safe area, with a beach backed by secure resorts and a buzzing town center with plenty of tours and attractions to enjoy during your stay.